 options.
 If a student denies an externship site, he/she must withdraw from PHB 102.

 - PHB 102 is available during the fall, spring and summer semesters.

 - Effective October 2014, a change was implemented to the PHB102 course registration.
 Students must obtain permission from the coordinator to register for PHB102.
 Students cannot register until they complete their health requirements.
 Students should be aware that if they receive a late semester placement (3 months or more after health requirements completed), they may need to refresh their TB test just prior to externship start.

 - Students need to provide proof of high school completion or a GED before being placed at an externship site.

-- Students must also submit a complete intent to enroll form which can be found on blackboard in their PHB 101 course.
+- Students must also submit a complete clinical placement form which can be found on blackboard in their PHB 101 course.